efeguerrero/personal-portfolio-astro/README.md

 # Francisco Guerrero - Web Developer

-My own personal portfolio Website to shocase my profile, skills and work
+My own personal portfolio Website to showcase my profile, skills and work.
+Migrated it from a SPA built on React to a Static Site built with Astro as a way of mastering this framework.

 # What did I use?